Zhang Guotao: Leader of the Eyuwan Soviet

-In 1932 Zhang led the 4th Red Army into Sichuan and set up another base.
+Retreat and the Long March

+In 1932, the Nationalists' fourth encirclement campaign finally broke the Fourth Red Army and Zhang was forced to lead a retreat westwards.
+The main force lost half of its troops during the fighting and subsequent retreat, being reduced to 15,000 men.
+In the border region between Shaanxi and Sichuan provinces, he decided to set up a new base.
 Slowly he turned it into a prosperous autonomous region by way of land reform and enlisting the support of locals, establishing the Northwest Chinese Soviet Federation.
-However, once the prosperity was in reach, Zhang repeated the Stalinist style purges again, as a result, he and the Red Army lost the popular support, and was driven from the Red base.
+However, once the prosperity was in reach, Zhang launched another series of purges.
+As a result, he and the Red Army lost the popular support, and was driven from the Red base.
 In 1935 Zhang and his army of more than 80,000 reunited with Mao's 10,000 troops during the Long March.
 It was not long before Mao and Zhang were locked in disagreements over issues of strategy and tactics, causing a split in the Red Army.
 The main disagreement was Zhang's insistence on moving southward to establish a new base in the region of Sichuan that was populated by ethnic minorities.
 Mao pointed out the flaws of such a move, pointing out the difficulties to establish any communist base in regions where the general populace was hostile, and insisted on moving northward to reach the communist base in Shaanxi.
-Zhang tried to have Mao and his followers arrested and killed if needed, but his plan was foiled by his own staff members Ye Jianying and Yang Shangkun, who fled to Mao's headquarters to inform Mao about Zhang's plot, taking the all of the codebooks and maps with them.
+Zhang tried to have Mao and his followers arrested and killed if needed, but his plan was foiled by his own staff members Ye Jianying and Yang Shangkun, who fled to Mao's headquarters to inform Mao about Zhang's plot, taking all of the codebooks and maps with them.
 As a result, Mao immediately moved his troop northward and thus escaped arrest and possible death.

-Zhang decided to carry out his plan on his own, with disastrous results: over 75% of his original 80,000 + troops were lost in his adventure.
+Zhang decided to carry out his plan on his own, with disastrous results: over 75% of his original 80,000+ troops were lost in his adventure.
 Zhang was forced to admit defeat and retreat to the communist base in Shaanxi.
 More disastrous than losing most of his troops, the failure discredited Zhang among his own followers, who turned to Mao.
 Furthermore, because all of the codebooks were obtained by Mao, Zhang lost contact with Comintern while Mao was able to establish the link, this coupled with the fact of Zhang's disastrous defeat, discredited Zhang within Comintern, which begun to give greater support for Mao.

-Zhang's remaining troops of 21,800 were later annihilated in 1936 by the superior force of more than 100,000 combined troops of warlords Ma Bufang, Ma Hongbin and Ma Zhongying during efforts to cross the Yellow River and conquer Ma's territory.
+Zhang's remaining troops of 21,800 were later annihilated in 1936 by the superior force of more than 100,000 combined troops of warlords Ma Bufang, Ma Hongbin, and Ma Zhongying during efforts to cross the Yellow River and conquer Ma's territory.
 Zhang lost the power and influence to be able to challenge Mao and had to accept his failure as a result of the disaster which only left him 427 surviving troops from the original 21,800.